-Legislation and Policy Mandate and Primary Outputs 2013.
+Legislation and Policy Mandate and Primary Outputs Co-operative Amendment Act, No 6 of 2013.
 To provide for the establishment, composition and functions of the Co-operatives Tribunal; to ensure compliance with the principles of intergovernmental relations; to provide for intergovernmental relations within the Co-operatives sector; and to provide for the substitution of the long title and the Preamble.